 - You did not know, and did not have reasonable grounds to suspect that clandestine entrants were concealed in your vehicle

 - An effective system was in place for the prevention of carrying clandestine entrants

 - The system was being properly operated at the relevant time

 Appealing a civil penalty

 There is a statutory right to appeal civil penalties issued by the UK Border Force.
 This is regardless of whether a Notice of Objection has been filed in response to the penalty notice.
 Appeals must be made to the County Court within 28 days of the date of the issue of the penalty.
 If objections have been raised, appeals must be made within 28 days of the Determination of Objection.

 Reviewing a civil penalty

-A judge will consider if a penalty was wrongly imposed.
-They might also determine if a reduction to the amount of the penalty should be made.
+A judge will consider if a penalty was wrongly imposed, or was excessive.
 Our transport lawyers can bring an appeal to the County Court on your behalf.
-Should the matter proceed to a hearing, we can provide representation at the hearing.
+Should the matter proceed to a hearing, we will provide representation at the hearing.